shimonxin/light-mqtt-server/README.md

 A lightweight MQTT server
 =========================
-A lightweight MQTT server that will keep running for the duration of your Android application using the Paho Java MQTT Client.
+A lightweight MQTT server that will keep running for the duration of your Android application.

 Use LMAX for message queue.